 where $\xi \ge 1$ determines the within-cohort dispersion.

-- Life cycle productivity profiles are deterministic. - Huggett, Ventura and Yaron (AER, 2011) argue that differences in initial conditions are more important than differences in shocks.
+- This process means all idiosyncratic risk is borne by agents at the beginning of the life cycle. - Huggett, Ventura and Yaron (AER, 2011) argue that differences in initial conditions are more important than differences in shocks.